olaf-k/Tobolof/README.md

 ## Todo

-- Add a setting to track only new followers, only unfollowers or both.
+- ~~Add a setting to track only new followers, only unfollowers or both.~~
 - Don't send an e-mail on the first run.
-- Make the report a bit prettier.
+- ~~Make the report a bit prettier.~~
+- Make a more detailed HowTo.